-In fact, so many men are now seeking medical advice that prostate cancer became the most commonly diagnosed cancer in England in 2018.
+In fact, so many men are now seeking medical advice that prostate cancer became the most commonly diagnosed cancer in Yorkshire in 2018.

-Finding cancer at the earliest possible stage is key to successful treatment and higher survival rates, and we recommend that anyone experiencing unusual signs or symptoms visits their GP as soon as possible.
+Finding cancer at the earliest possible stage is key to successful treatment and higher survival rates, and we recommend that anyone experiencing unusual signs or symptoms contacts their GP as soon as possible.